Chapter Forty Nine I

 Chris and Susan look at each other.
 Janah sits on the edge of the bed, I return and sit next to her.
 I hug her, something suddenly pops in my head.
 I kneel on the floor and take Janah’s hands in mine.
 I turn them palms up.

 Susan gasps, “My God,” is all she can get out.

 Janah’s palms are swollen and purple, as bruised as my foot just hours ago.
 The discoloration extends up into her fingers.

 I am looking directly into Janah’s eyes, then lean forward and lightly kiss each of her palms, put them gently along the sides of my face.
 Chris and Susan are wordlessly stunned.

 Chris stammers, “Janah, do you need anything?
 I don’t…how can....?”
 Nothing would come to her.

 Susan, “I’m going to get James and Kara.”

 Dad and K-mom are there in five minutes.
-Susan fills them in on what she knew, James examined Janah’s hands.
+Susan fills them in, James examined Janah’s hands.
 He asks her if she wants anything.
 Janah shakes her head no.